Phenomenology of Dirac neutrino EFTs up to dimension six: General setup

-This bound becomes considerably more stringent as the scale of new physics $\Lambda$ is increased from the scale of electroweak symmetry breaking.
-It can be compared with the present day limits on $\frac{\mu_{\nu N}}{\mu_B}$ derived from solar and reactor neutrinos: $\sim 10^{-10}$~\cite{Beacom:1999wx,Super-Kamiokande:2004wqk,MUNU:2005xnz}; from stellar cooling: $ 3\times 10^{-12}$~\cite{Raffelt:1999gv}; and also from the neutrino-electron scattering: $\sim 10^{-10}$~\cite{deGouvea:2022znk}.
-In the following sections, we investigate some phenomenological implications of the assumption that new neutrino interactions are induced by the gauge-invariant dimension-six operators introduced in Tab.~\ref{tab:bosonic} and \ref{tab:fermionic}.
-We will use various collider searches as well as proton/neutron, meson, tau, and top decay measurements to constrain the coefficients or the cutoff scale of the $\nu$SMEFT Lagrangian.
-We also discuss the effect of the dimension six operators on the cosmological parameter $N_{\rm eff}$.
+where $\braket{\bar{q}q}=\braket{\bar{u}u}=\braket{\bar{d}d}$ and $\Lambda_{\rm QCD}=283$ MeV which we take from a renormalized lattice QCD within the $\overline{\text{MS}}$ scheme at a fixed scale $\mu=2$ GeV~\cite{McNeile:2012xh}.
+This is a kind of seesaw formula relating the smallness of neutrino mass with the large ratio between the cutoff scale $\Lambda$ and the scale of chiral symmetry breaking $\Lambda_{\rm QCD}$.
+Taking $C_{LNQd}=C_{QuNL}=1$ and $\delta m_{\nu}<0.1$ eV, Eq.~\eqref{eq:quark} gives a lower bound on the cutoff scale as $\Lambda\geq 21$ TeV.
+In the following sections, we investigate some phenomenological implications of the assumption that new neutrino interactions are induced by the gauge-invariant dimension-six operators introduced in Tables~\ref{tab:bosonic} and \ref{tab:fermionic}.
+We will use various collider searches as well as proton/neutron, meson, tau, and top decay measurements to constrain the coefficients or the scale of the $\nu$SMEFT Lagrangian.
+We also discuss the effect of the dimension six operators on the stellar cooling and cosmological parameter $N_{\rm eff}$.